 Most Medicare Advantage plans operate with a local network of doctors and hospitals, meaning you must use providers contracted with your plan for the lowest costs.
 Unlike Original Medicare, which offers nationwide coverage, an MA plan’s service area is typically limited to your county or region.
 This can be a major drawback if you travel often.
 Using a doctor out of your plan’s network for non-emergency care can lead to much higher bills or no coverage at all.
 It’s essential to check if your preferred doctors and hospitals are included before you enroll.

-The Need for Referrals and Pre-Approvals
+Referrals and Pre-Approvals May Be Required

 With many Medicare Advantage plans, especially HMOs, you can’t just book an appointment with a specialist; you’ll likely need a referral from your primary care physician (PCP) first.
 Plans also often require prior authorization for certain services, procedures, or medications.
 This means the insurance company must approve the care before you receive it.
 While this process helps control costs, it can sometimes delay necessary treatment and add paperwork for you and your doctor.
 This is a key difference from Original Medicare, where you generally don’t need these approvals.